wren-lang/wren/doc/site/classes.markdown

     confusing.method() // "empty argument list".

 Like the example says, having two methods that differ just by an empty set of parentheses is pretty confusing.
 That's not what this is for.
-It's mainly so you can define methods that don't take any arguments but look "method-like".

-Methods that don't need arguments and don't modify the underlying object tend to omit the parentheses.
-These are "getters" and usually access a property of an object, or produce a new object from it:
+Instead, it ensures that the way you *declare* the method is the way you *call* it.

+Unlike other languages with "optional parentheses", Wren wants to make sure you call a getter like a getter and a `()` method like a `()` method.
+These don't
+work:

     :::dart
+    "string".count()
+    list.clear

+Methods that don't need arguments and don't modify the underlying object are usually getters:

+    :::dart
     "string".count
-    (1..3).min
-    0.123.sin
+    (1..10).min
+    1.23.sin
+    [1, 2, 3].isEmpty

-Other methods do change the object, and it's helpful to draw attention to that:
+When a method doesn't need any parameters, but does modify the object, it's helpful to draw attention to that by requiring an empty set of parentheses:

     :::dart
     list.clear()

-Since the parentheses are part of the method's signature, the callsite and definition have to agree.
-These don't work:

-    :::dart
-    "string".count()
-    list.clear
+Also, when a method supports multiple arities, it's typical to include the `()` in the zero-argument case to be consistent with the other versions:

+    Fn.new { "a function" }.call()
+    Fiber.yield()

 ### Operators